xybu/cs590-map/testbed_mapping_v2/README.md

 		1. `next_sw_share = sw_cpu_usage + switch_cpu_deltas[i]` and enforce range limit.
 		2. `next_vhost_share = vhost_cpu_usage + vhost_cpu_deltas[i]`.

-After the adjustment, the new input will be added to input queue if
+After the adjustment, the new input will be added to input queue if at least two PMs are chosen AND

 1. It's the first iteration (parent assignment is NULL).
 2. The input signature has not been tried before.